LoukiaSpin/tracenma/README.md

 ### Access the catalogue of the database

-To access the complete catalogue with all 217 systematic reviews and their characteristics, type `index`.
+To access the complete catalogue with all 217 systematic reviews with their characteristics, type `index`.

 ``` r